agoila/udacity-carnd-P1/writeup/README.md

 ### Potential shortcomings

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+One potential shortcoming is that the current algorithm can only detect straight lane lines.
+Instead of a linear fit, we'd need to use a polynomial fit to incorporate the curvature of the lane lines.

+Another shortcoming is that the ROI is pre-defined.
+For a different sized image (such as the challenge), this would need to be hardcoded again.

+Also, if a vehicle crosses the lane in front of the car and comes anywhere close to the ROI region, the canny edge detection/region masking would potentially fail to isolate those lines from being detected.

 ### Possible further improvements

-A possible improvement would be to ..

-Another potential improvement could be to ...
+A possible improvement or the next step is to try other techniques (such as HSV/HSL conversion etc.) to make the lane lines more robust.

+The algorithm was not run on the challenge video.
+A potential improvement could be to adapt this to that challenge using advanced line fitting and color selection techniques, since it has a variety of road texture/shadows throughout the video.